triciaward/fast-api-template/README.md

 **Happy coding! 🚀**

 *This project was created using a FastAPI template.
-For template-specific information, see the `docs/` folder.*
+For template-specific information, see the `docs/` folder.* # Test comment for CI validation workflow